I4Replication/AI-vertical/README.md

 AI Vertical (Synthetic Individual-Level) — Analysis Pipeline

 This project implements an individual‑level analysis pipeline aligned with the PAP “Reproducing with AI Across the Expertise Ladder.”
 The unit of observation is the individual.
 We simulate individual data and analyze treatment effects of ChatGPT+ on outcomes and gaps across expertise tiers; all outputs, tables, and figures are computed at the individual level.
+X‑axis labels for event‑indexed figures now use generic “Game 1–5” ticks to reflect the five‑game design in the PAP.

 ## Overview